opengisch/pum/docs/docs/getting_started.md

 * Add new changes as new files.
 * Store the changelogs directory in version control (e.g., Git).

-3. **Apply Migrations**:
-  Use the `upgrade` command to apply SQL delta files and keep your database up-to-date.

 ## Installing the datamodel